Best Running Shoes for IT Band Syndrome (2026): 10 Expert-Tested Picks for ITBS Recovery

 For ITBS runners, consistency matters enormously.
 Foam breakdown in aging shoes is a common ITBS trigger that many runners overlook.

-The Ghost 18’s DNA LOFT v3 maintains identical performance from mile 1 to mile 400-500.
+The Ghost 18’s DNA LOFT v3 maintains identical performance from mile 1 to mile 400–500.
+I wore the Ebony/Black/Oyster colorway for 380 miles and the foam still passes my thumb-press test.
 If you’ve been running in beginner shoes and developed ITBS, the Ghost is a reliable step up without aggressive biomechanical changes.

 The v18 upgrade adds a new triple jacquard mesh upper for better breathability and an OrthoLite X-60 sockliner for improved step-in comfort.
 The segmented crash pad breaks heel impact into manageable zones, reducing shock transfer to the lateral knee.